netsec-ethz/scion-tutorials/content/apps/scion-browser.md

 **Note:** The error indicating that the manifest is deprecated does not impact the functionality.
 We will fix this in one of the upcoming versions.

 ## Usage
-The SCION Browser Extension may work in two modes: In the default mode, the extension loads resources via SCION for SCION-enabled domains and for the rest, it loads them via BGP/IP.
+The SCION Browser Extension can work in two modes: In the default mode, the extension loads resources via SCION for SCION-enabled domains and for the rest, it loads them via BGP/IP.

 ![Default](/content/images/default_extension.png)